LukasLeroy/Stoikov-Crypto-HFT/README.md

 ---

 ## Histogram of PnL for different $\sigma$
-To explore the affect of volatility, $\sigma$, I simulated Brownian motions $dS_t = \sigma dt$ with different volatilities, and plotted the histogram.
-We can see that the variance of the PnL is larger for higher volatilities.
+To explore how volatility, $\sigma$, affected the final PnL of the trading model, I simulated various Brownian motions $dS_t = \sigma dt$ while varying the volatility.
+The figure below shows the histogram of the final PnL after the simulations.
+We can see that the variance of the final PnL is larger for higher volatilities.

 ![](https://github.com/jyeung205/Stoikov-Crypto-HFT/blob/main/figures/hist/bm_hist_sigma.png?raw=true)